 His first documentary, A Promising Voice, which explores a Black student's journey navigating a predominantly white college campus, won the Audience Award at Arkansas Cinema Society: Filmland 2020 and Best Student Film at Made in Arkansas Film Festival.
-His most recent short, Once Forgotten, is a historical documentary that reframes the story of three enslaved individuals lynched in Washington County, Arkansas, in 1856.
+In 2021, the Fayetteville Film Fest awarded him the Best Emerging Filmmaker distinction for his documentary Once Forgotten, recounting the story of three enslaved individuals lynched in 1856 in Arkansas.

-Obed is a recipient of the prestigious Fulbright Scholarship through which he graduated with a Master's degree in Journalism from the University of Arkansas.
+Obed is a recipient of the prestigious Fulbright Scholarship that allowed him to complete his Master's degree in Journalism at the University of Arkansas.
 He also holds a B.A. in Business Administration and studied Social Communications in Haïti.

 Obed is the third and only boy of three children.
 He is currently living in Fayetteville, Arkansas, where long walks and biking are enjoyed.
 In addition, he is an avid podcast listener, practicing Spanish, and loves chocolate in all shapes or forms.